 MIT IDEAS Social Innovation Challenge

-The IDEAS Social Innovation Challenge is MIT’s 20+-year old annual social entrepreneurship program housed in the PKG Public Service Center.
+The IDEAS Social Innovation Challenge is MIT’s longest running social entrepreneurship program housed in the PKG Public Service Center.
 Since its founding in 2001, IDEAS has enabled MIT student-led teams to apply their education and expertise in collaboration with community partners to address social and environmental challenges around the world.
 Through this program, you can recruit a team from anywhere in the world and develop a creative solution in partnership with impacted stakeholders.
 Your team can also benefit from a supportive body of reviewers, mentors, and funding within the range of $1,000 – $20,000.

 Although you may enter a project for which you already have established a formal entity (501(c)(3), LLC, C corp, B corp, for example), your project cannot have acquired significant investment ($>100,000).
 Funding will go to the MIT student(s) on your team, not to any organization you have created.
-We strongly encourage teams to partner with a community partners to understand the problem, develop the solution, and implement the project.
+We strongly encourage teams to partner with community partners to understand the problem, develop the solution, and implement the project.
 A community partner can be a non-profit organization, a government body, a partner or client company, a community leader, a school, etc.

 Service-focused & ethical: IDEAS is a program of the MIT PKG Public Service Center.
 As such, all projects must have a service focus, working to address an unmet need for a historically and/or acutely underserved societal or environmental challenge.
 We are looking for projects in which the social mission is explicit and ethics is central.
 Projects must not put any person or living creatures in harm’s way.